-Can Pregnant Women Drink Orange Juice?
+5 Reasons Why Pregnant Women Should Drink Orange Juice

 Reasons Pregnant Women Should Drink Orange Juice

 Orange juice is not just safe for pregnant women, it's a must in their diet.
 Your morning glass of orange juice can deliver a lot of vitamin C to boost your immunity, protect you from free radicals, and enhance iron absorption, along with a host of other antioxidants.
 It also has folate which helps prevent neural tube defects and potassium which maintains optimal blood pressure.
 Choose fresh juice over packaged ones, and avoid OJ if you have diabetes.